zama-ai/concrete-ml/README.md

 #  Comparison: 100% similar
 ```

 We explain this in more detail in the documentation, and show how we have tried to mimic scikit-learn and torch APIs, to ease the adoption of **Concrete-ML**.
-We refer the reader to [linear models](docs/built-in-models/linear.md), [tree-based models](docs/built-in-models/tree.md) and [neural networks](docs/built-in-models/neural-networks.md) documentations, which show how similar our APIs are to their non-FHE counterparts.
+We refer the reader to [linear models](docs/built-in-models/linear.md), [tree-based models](docs/built-in-models/tree.md) and [neural networks](docs/built-in-models/neural-networks.md) documentations, which show how similar the APIs are to their non-FHE counterparts.

 ## Online demos and tutorials.

+Various tutorials are proposed for the [built-in models](docs/built-in-models/ml_examples.md) and for [deep learning](docs/deep-learning/examples.md).
+In addition, we also list standalone use-cases:

-- [MNIST](use_case_examples/mnist): a python and notebook showing a quantization-aware training (done with [Brevitas](https://github.com/Xilinx/brevitas) and following constraints of our package) and its corresponding use in Concrete-ML.
+- [MNIST](use_case_examples/mnist): a python and notebook showing a quantization-aware training (done with [Brevitas](https://github.com/Xilinx/brevitas) and following constraints of the package) and its corresponding use in Concrete-ML.

 More generally, if you have built awesome projects using Concrete-ML, feel free to let us know and we'll link to it!